 Last but not least, don’t lose sight of your work goals during the move.
 Your career is a huge part of your life.
 As you transition to a new job, ask yourself some reflective questions.
 What was most rewarding about your previous job?
 What made you feel successful?
 How can you replicate that as you begin a new position?
 What would you have done differently at your previous job?
 How can you avoid making those same mistakes now?

-This is a big step forward.
+This is a big step forward for your new job.
 There is a lot to do, a lot to pack, and even more to think about.
-More important than any one task, however, is your perspective—so let it be one that celebrates risk, treasures the past, and embraces the unknown.
+More important than one task, however, is your perspective—so let it be one that celebrates risk, treasures the past, and embraces the unknown.
 This move is all yours.